 Add parchment paper to the bottom of air fryer

-Pour little dollops into sir fryer and cook on low for 40 minutes, increase temp and cook for 20 minutes
+Pour little dollops into air fryer and cook on low for 40 minutes, increase temp and cook for 20 minutes

 Break further apart into small pieces and store in the refrigerator or freeze.

-High-value treats can be a great motivator and useful tool in dog training and great for seniors to add extra vitamins and concentrated nutrients, but too many!
+High-value treats can be a great motivator and useful tool in dog training and great for senior dogs to add extra vitamins and concentrated nutrients, but too many!
 Keep the interest high by using high-value treats sparingly, and get out the low-value treats for frequent rewards and loves.

 Looking for more low value treat ideas?
 Kong’s are low value, find some Kong recipes to keep your dog happy and calm here.